 “If you fail to plan, you are planning to fail,” Benjamin Franklin once said.

-7. Willing to lose weight, go to the gym or eat healthier and life healthier while you don’t know what it means to you
+7. Losing weight, going to the gym or eating healthier and being healthier while you don’t know what it means to you

 The problem with general resolutions is that they are too vague, and you don’t even fully understand what is actually behind the goal you set.
 What does it mean to eat healthy or improve health?
 That you force yourself to eat a piece of vegetable or fruit every day, and you feel like you are eating healthy?
 Probably not, but it’s a good start.
 It works the same in the case of a general improvement in health, define exactly what your New Year’s resolution means, how you will achieve it, measure progress, stay on track and what will determine your success.
 Will you work on your goal every day or once a week?

 You have set a New Year’s resolution, which means you want to change something in your life.
 What is this “something”?
 When you look back on your life, your dissatisfaction, or your desire to change something, you will find that your current habits, behaviour, and the way you live have taken you to this point in the decision to change something.
 To achieve effective results, it is necessary to change, or at least adjust, the habits and behaviour that will help you keep your resolution.

 Start slowly, in easy small steps that will naturally become a part of your life.
 To successfully maintain and incorporate new habits, they need to be easily applied in your daily lifestyle to become routine.
 If you suddenly change your behaviour completely and try to eat according to a diet composed of foods that you didn’t even know existed before, you are about to fall into an abyss of unfulfilled resolutions.
 Take it easy and think in long-term.
 You are not running a marathon to beat Usain Bolt.